 More information on Rehabilitation and Human Services

-When Dr. Lorie Kramer was 6, her father died in a car accident, and her community reached out to her.
+When Dr. Lorie Kramer was 6 years old, her father died in a car accident, and her community reached out to her.

 "I will never forget the individuals, neighbors, community services and my first-grade teacher who helped me move through the loss, making me the person I am today," she said.